drsubs/PID/README.md

 A simple PID library for use with Arduino.
 Download as zip and add the library as zip file in the library manager.
 This library is based on nicholastmosher/PID project.
 I have just modifyed it to fit directly into the arduino envarioment.
+But it can still be used on other hardware, see registerTimeFunction below.

 Example files comes soon.

 A PID Controller is a method of system control in which a correctional output